ajparsons/django-sourdough/docs/index.rst

 Collection of useful tools for django projects by `Alex Parsons <http://www.github.com/ajparsons>`_.
 See code on `Github <https://github.com/ajparsons/useful_inkleby>`_.

-:ref:`useful_inkleby.useful_django.models`:
+:py:mod:`useful_inkleby.useful_django.models`:

 * FlexiModel - Allows manager and queryset methods to be added to a model using @managermethod and @querysetmethod decorators rather than creating custom managers.
 * EasyBulkModel - Cleaner bulk creation of objects - store objects to be queued with .queue() and then trigger the save with model.save_queue().
 Saves objects in batches.
 Returns completed objects (nicer than bulk_create).
 * StockModelHelpers - Generic methods useful to all models.
 * FlexiBulkModel - Combines the above into one class.

-:ref:`useful_inkleby.useful_django.views`:
+:py:mod:`useful_inkleby.useful_django.views`:

-* IntegratedURLView - Integrates django's url settings directly the view classes rather than keeping them in a separate urls.py.
+* IntegratedURLView - Integrates django's url settings directly into the view classes rather than keeping them in a separate urls.py.
-* BakeView - Handles baking a view into files - expects a function that can feed it arbitrary sets of arguments and a BAKE_LOCATION in the settings.
 * FunctionalView - Slimmed down version of class-based views where functional logic is preserved - but class structure used to tidy up common functions.
+* LogicalView - expects a logic function where any values assigned to self are passed to template.
+Other functions can be run before or after using @prelogic and @postlogic operators.
+* SocialView - Allows liquid templates to be used to specify social share formats in class properties

+* BakeView - Handles baking a view into files - expects a bake_args function that can feed it arbitrary sets of arguments and a BAKE_LOCATION in the settings.
 * MarkDownView - Mixin to read a markdown file into the view.
+* LogicalURLView - combines BakeView, IntegratedURLView.
-* ComboView - combines BakeView, IntegratedURLView (most common combo I use).
+* LogicalSocialView - combines BakeView, IntegratedURLView, SocialView.

-:ref:`useful_inkleby.useful_django.fields`:
+:py:mod:`useful_inkleby.useful_django.commands`:

+* bake appname - triggers baking an app
+* populate appname - runs the populate.py script for an app

+:py:mod:`useful_inkleby.useful_django.fields`:

 * JsonBlockField - simple serialisation field that can be handed arbitrary sets of objects for restoration later.
 Classes can be registered for cleaner serialisation (if you'd like to be able to modify the raw values while stored for instance).

-:ref:`useful_inkleby.files`:
+:py:mod:`useful_inkleby.files`:

 * QuickGrid - compact function to read in spreadsheet and present readable code that translates between spreadsheet headers and internal values (make population scripts nicer).
+* QuickText - compact text reader and writer.

+:py:mod:`useful_inkleby.decorators`:

+* GenericDecorator - Cleans up creation of function decorators.

 FlexiModel Usage